- Dr Stefan Ecks

 - Medical Anthropology, Medical pluralism, Anthropology of Pharmaceuticals, Anthropology of food, Transcultural psychiatry

-(in progress) Roslyn Malcolm, Horse-assisted autism treatments in the UK and the US (funded by ESRC)
+(completed) Roslyn Malcolm, Horse-assisted autism treatments in the UK and the US (funded by ESRC)

-(in progress) Bridget Bradley, Hair pulling disorder in the UK and the US (funded by UoE)
+(completed) Bridget Bradley, Hair pulling disorder in the UK and the US (funded by UoE)

-(in progress) Lilian Kennedy, Alzheimer care in London
+(completed) Lilian Kennedy, Alzheimer care in London

 (completed) Juan Alberto Claux, Social Psychiatry in Peru